open-meteo/open-data/README.md

 Weather datasets are sourced from the following national weather services:
 - Forecast: NOAA NCEP, DWD, ECMWF, Environment Canada, MeteoFrance, JMA, BOM, CMA, Met Norway, DMI, KNMI, KMA, ItaliaMeteo
+- Marine Weather: ECMWF, MeteoFrance, Copernicus Marine, DWD, NOAA NCEP
+- Air Quality: CAMS
 - Historical data: Copernicus, ECMWF
-- Climate data: CMIPS

-This open-data distribution is managed by Open-Meteo and is not directly affiliated with national weather services such as ECMWF or NOAA NCEP.
+This open-data distribution is managed by Open-Meteo and is not directly affiliated with national weather services.
 Open-Meteo does not guarantee the accuracy, completeness, or uninterrupted provision of the data products, and they are provided without any warranty.
 For support inquiries, please contact Open-Meteo by creating [`issues`](https://github.com/open-meteo/open-data/issues) or [`discussions`](https://github.com/open-meteo/open-data/discussions) in this repository.

 ## Weather Models